 The White River is a major tributary to the Connecticut River located in Central Vermont.
 The stretch along Highway 107 between Gaysville and Bethel is a known gold producer.

 The creeks around Shady Rill are known to contain small amounts of placer gold.
 It is located just west of the Wrightsville Dam; check out Herrick Brook, Martins Brook, and Patterson Brook.
 This area is just a few miles north of Montpelier.

 A few miles north of Wrightsville Dam is the small town of Worcester.
 If you take the road to the west out of town you will be following Minister Brook.
 Its headwaters start in the Putnam State Forest and flows southeast toward the town of Worcester.
 Fine gold can be found in this brook.

 Rock River flows into the West River near the town of Williamsville.
 Gold can be found all throughout the river around Brookside, South Newfane, and Williamsville.
+While the river’s complete course through Vermont is in Windham County, the area between Dover and Newfane is considered to be the most productive.
 West River also has some gold in it.
 A popular camping area is found at Jamaica State Park in the town of Jamaica on the West River.

 Gold can be found in many parts of the Black River, a major tributary to the Connecticut River in Windsor County.
 The area around the town of Ludlow is known to be productive.